swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 ## Introduction

-Replace syntax of operator definition, and replace numerical precedence with partial ordering of operators:
+Replace syntax of operator declaration, and replace numerical precedence with partial ordering of operators:

 ```swift
 // Before